albertchanged/YouTube-Topics/README.md

 ## Check it out [here](https://albertchanged.github.io/YouTube-Topics/)!

 The search results pull directly from YouTube's 'Topic' channels and dynamically update as you type in the textbox, without interfering with the current video.
-This creates an convenient and fun experience for you and your ears.
+This creates a convenient and fun experience for you and your ears.

 Project involves React JS, Webpack, YouTube Data API, and Bootstrap.